-The appropriation for available funding is expected to be at level funding.
-Applicants may request the same amount for FY2020 that was awarded in FY2019.
+Applicants should request the same amount for FY2021 as awarded in FY2020.
+If the General Assembly and Governor approve an Appropriations Act with a change in state funding, DCJS will notify applicants and provide additional guidance.
 Any significant budget adjustments from prior grants must be justified in the grant application.